|

 With

-such a repertory and style -which matured even further during the years-
+such a repertory and style - which matured even further during the years

-title "Piano Encores" (Remington R-149-4), various
+the title "Piano Encores" (Remington R-149-4), various

 pianists play short compositions.
 She plays "Valses nobles",